psf/requests/docs/community/faq.rst

 Python 3 Support?
 -----------------

-It's on the way.
+Yes!
 Here's a list of Python platforms that are officially
 supported:

 * cPython 2.5